violetwtf/Necessities/README.md

 * spectator

 The character `*`, when used in place of players, refers to all players.

+### /necessities
+Permission: none
+Alias: `/ness`

+Displays information about the plugin.

 ## Releases
 Releases won't be built until 1.0.0, but you can build this yourself!
 See [Building](#building).